eddie-energy/architecture/arc42/aiida/architectural-decisions/architectural-decisions.md

 ### Decision

 To access real-time energy data, AIIDA is deployed on a dedicated in-house device that connects to metering devices.
-This dedicated in-house device is a Raspberry Pi computer that collects real-time data via various interfaces of metering devices, and sends this data to the EDDIE Framework via the AIIDA Regional Connector.
+This dedicated in-house device is a Raspberry Pi computer that collects real-time data via various interfaces of metering devices, and sends this data to the EDDIE Framework via the AIIDA Region Connector.
 This approach ensures that metering devices sending data over wired or wireless channels can be connected to the EDDIE System.

 ### Consequences